A Garden is Always Becoming - Never Complete

 The growing popularity and increasing significance of the Arboretum spurred the Arboretum Board (Board) to approve a four-phase Master Plan revision.
 Phases II, III, and IV, in the future, will focus on serving families and creating a draw for more visitors.
 The highlights for these phases include a Visitors' Center, a Children's Garden, improving the herb and rose garden, and developing new garden features.
 Phase I, the current focus, is directed toward the as yet unmet needs of the Arboretum and the community.
 These needs concentrate on three core areas: modernizing maintenance features, improving landscape infrastructure, and creating arboretum accessibility.

 In October of 1986, a Board was created.
 They were charged with guiding the Arboretum's development, operations, and fundraising.
 In 1988, water features, including a pond, were created with the help of the U.S. Soil Conservation Service.
 Erosion and run-off that impact the pond continue to be a challenge to the staff, but the pond habitat is one of the most endearing features of the Arboretum as well as a visual center of the gardens.
-The forest acres, obtained in 1993, hold 80- to 90-year-old oaks and hickories (with at least three identified century trees protected within the Arboretum's boundaries).
+Both the arboretum stream and arboretum pond features underwent major restorations in 2015.
+The forest acres, obtained in 1993, hold 90-100 year-old oaks and hickories (with at least three identified century trees protected within the Arboretum's boundaries).

 Recognition came when the Arboretum was designated a Living Legacy by the Commission on the Bicentennial for the U.S. Constitution on September 19, 1987.
 The designation required JMU to have a long-term maintenance plan, access for the general public, and plantings that featured trees and plants from the 13 original colonies.
 This award helped ensure the Arboretum would be a lasting legacy for JMU and the community.